 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-The information related to Chase Freedom, Chase Slate® credit card and Chase Freedom Unlimited® has been collected by AwardWallet and has not been reviewed or provided by the issuer of this card.
+Offers for the Chase Freedom®, Chase Slate® and Chase Freedom Unlimited® are not available through this site.
+All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Please see our card marketplace for available offers.

 The Chase Sapphire Reserve® represents the most feature-rich Chase Ultimate Rewards® earning credit card released to date.
 This article was initially published shortly after the Sapphire Reserve was released in 2016; we've tweaked it a bit and updated it to reflect current offers.